 On the day of Ragnarok, Fenrir will fight side by side with his father Loki.
 While the trickster god rides the Nagl ship filled with allies from the underworld, Fenrir will travel alone to the plain of Vigrid to slay the little gods who tricked him into bondage for nothing more than their fear of his great stature.

 Along the way, his snapping jaws will destroy mountains, forests, and entire kingdoms.
 Only Odin will stand in his way, as no other can.
-Their battle will be ruinous, shaking the branches of Yggdrasil and causing carnage as they smite each other for days on end.
+Their battle will be ruinous, shaking the branches of Yggdrasil as they smite each other for days on end.

-Odin’s brave Einherjar and Valkyries will be consumed in the battle, thousands upon thousands will be swallowed up in his vast jaws until finally, they will close upon the Allfather and end his long life of countless millennia.
+Odin’s brave Einherjar and Valkyries will be consumed in the battle.
+Thousands upon thousands will be swallowed up in his vast jaws.
+Then finally, they will close upon the Allfather and end his long life of countless millennia.

 But the beast’s victory shall be short-lived for Odin’s son Vidar is destined to avenge him.
-Equipped with a shoe crafted for the purpose and composed of shards of leather from generations of shoemaking throughout the realms, he will jam his foot into the wolf’s lower jaw and then take hold of the upper to crack the beasts head open with one mighty push.
+Equipped with a shoe crafted for the purpose, composed of shards of leather from generations of shoemaking throughout the realms.
+Vidar will jam his foot into the wolf’s lower jaw.
+Taking hold of the upper jaw to crack the beasts head open with one mighty push.

 And yet, great Vidar will be too late to save the Allfather and his brave companions.
 Nevertheless, the wolf’s progress will be halted and what remains of the world will be saved.

 Thor and Jormungand

-When Jormungand awakens, his vast form will move bodies of water to the shores of Midgard that will drown cities and flood mountains to their peaks.
+When Jormungand awakens, his vast form will move bodies of water to the shores of Midgard.
+Drowning cities and flooding mountains to their peaks.
 His thrashing tail will make storms and tides so great that they will be outside our ability to measure.

-Making his way towards the shore the world serpent will destroy all in its path, elf, dwarf, god, and mortal alike.
+Making his way towards the shore the serpent will destroy all in its path, elf, dwarf, god, and mortal alike.
 His poisonous breath will pollute the skies and cause those who breathe the tainted air to gasp and die.

-None can stop him until at last, he comes face to face once more with the thunder god, Thor son of Odin.
+None can stop him until at last, he comes face to face once more with the thunder god Thor.